Installing Windows XP Pro on a Sony Vaio SRX87

 DVD Playback Software

 The Sony comes with a DVD drive, so it’d be nice to be able to play back DVD movies occasionally.
-By default, Windows Media Player 9 doesn’t include DVD playback – you can install one.
-I installed WinDVD 2000 off of the Application Recovery CD.
+By default, Windows Media Player 9 doesn’t include DVD playback – you can install it as an add-on.
+Instead, I installed WinDVD 2000 off of the Application Recovery CD.
 It doesn’t enable DVD playback for WMP9, but it does allow watching DVDs on the laptop.

 At some point, I’ll be looking at a DVD->DivX solution, so that I don’t need to take the DVD drive with me when I go travelling.